Major Requirements (SF State Bulletin: Degree Requirements)

 |What are some of the highlights and features to know about this major?||

-Freshman — major is impacted, students should apply during their sophomore year to start program at beginning of junior year.
+The Bachelor of Science in Health Education (HED) is an impacted major.
+Freshman interested in the major are designated as Pre-Health Education, and should apply into the major during their sophomore year to start the program at the beginning of their junior year.

-[Health Education] HED Admitted Transfer — program is sequential, admitted major transfer students should start Semester One during 1st semester
+Admitted HED Transfer students should be aware that the program is sequential, and should start Semester One courses during their 1st semester.

-Non-HED Transfer (interested in changing major to HED) — major is impacted & students must apply by attending Major Info Session, dates are TBD and will be available at the beginning of semester.
+Non-HED Transfer students (interested in changing major to HED) should be aware that the major is impacted & students must apply into the major by first attending a Major Info Session, dates are TBD and are available at the beginning of each semester.

 |When should I first meet with my major department?||